bhaveshmhadse/bhaveshmhadse/README.md

 ## I'm a Student,Developer and a clean coder.

-- 🔭 I’m currently working on Javascript, Python and some frontend projects
+- 🔭 I’m currently working on Javascript, Python and some front-end projects
 - 🌱 I’m currently learning Reactjs & Typescript